akanso/lab-ansible/README.md

 ## Deploying a vagrant-cluster
 ### Prerequisites (before you start the cluster creation):

-Start by cloning this repo:

-`git clone git@github.com:akanso/lab-ansible.git`

 Make sure you have [`virtualbox`](https://www.virtualbox.org/wiki/Downloads) installed on your machine (tested on versions >= 5.1.26r117224).

-Make sure you have `vagrant` installed (tested on 1.8 and 2.0).
+Make sure you have [`vagrant`](https://www.vagrantup.com/downloads.html) installed (tested on 1.8 and 2.0).

-Make sure the `hostmanager` plug in is installed using:
+Note: check if the `hostmanager` plug in is installed using:

 `vagrant plugin install vagrant-hostmanager`

+Even if it is not installed, the `vagrant up` command below will install it for you.

 ### Provisioning the VMs and install ansible (all in one install):

+Start by cloning this repo:

+`git clone git@github.com:akanso/lab-ansible.git`

-Simply move to the directory where the `Vagrantfile` resides and execute a vagrant up command:
+Then, simply move to the directory where the `Vagrantfile` resides and execute a vagrant up command:

 ```shell
 cd lab-ansible